 “Seaweed-based blue food systems in China: environmental performance, metabolic dynamics, and trade-mediated sustainability transitions”

 Xiu Gao began her doctoral studies back in 2023 at Shanghai Jiao Tong University (SJTU) in China.
 During her time there, she spent, among other things, a hundred days aboard several research vessels in the Pacific Ocean, the South China Sea, and the Philippine Sea.
-Her work at SJTU primarily involved the analysis of water samples to assess phytoplankton physiological status and nutrient concentrations, including phosphorus and nitrogen.
-She conducted field experiments to investigate the effects of different types and concentrations of heavy metal ions on phytoplankton growth and chlorophyll fluorescence.
-She also performed extensive laboratory analyses using microscopes, nutrient analyzers, pulse-amplitude-modulated fluorometry (PAM), spectrophotometers, and other analytical instruments.
+Her work at SJTU largely involved analyzing water samples to assess the physiological status of phytoplankton and concentrations of nutrients, including phosphorus and nitrogen.
+She conducted field experiments to investigate the effect of various heavy metal ions at different concentrations on phytoplankton growth and chlorophyll fluorescence.
+She also performed extensive laboratory analyses using microscopes, nutrient analyzers, pulse amplitude-modulated fluorometry (PAM), spectrophotometers, and other analytical instruments.

 Since December 2025, Xiu Gao has been a joint doctoral student at KTH as part of a collaboration between the two universities.
 Her work continues to have a strong marine focus, but now with an emphasis on macroalgae, or seaweed.
-Among other things, she is analyzing phosphorus flows in China’s seaweed industry over several decades using material flow analysis, quantifying the phosphorus absorbed from the ocean during production and examining how consumption patterns drives downstream phosphorus flow.
-The goal is to identify key phosphorus hotspots and support the sustainable development of the seaweed industry
+Among other things, she is analyzing phosphorus flows in China’s seaweed industry over several decades using material flow analysis, where she quantifies how much phosphorus has been extracted from the sea during production and investigates how consumption patterns affect phosphorus flows.
+The goal is to identify key areas for phosphorus and to support the sustainable development of the algae industry.

 Xiu Gao is collaborating with Vita Weitong Xu, another doctoral student affiliated with the Blue Food centre and the KTH–SJTU joint PhD program, on a life cycle assessment of China’s seaweed industry in Fujian province, one of the major seaweed-producing regions in China.

-Looking ahead, Xiu Gao plans to further develop her skills in various tools used in industrial ecology and apply them to the Chinese context, given that China is the world’s largest producer of seaweed and one of the largest seaweed consumption markets.
-She aims to more accurately quantify and understand the environmental issues associated with seaweed production and to support the sustainable production and consumption of seaweed.
+Looking ahead, Xiu Gao plans to expand her knowledge of various tools used in industrial ecology and apply them to the Chinese context, given that China is the world’s largest producer of algae and one of its largest consumers.
+Her goal is to more accurately quantify and understand environmental issues related to algae production and to support the sustainable production and consumption of algae.

 Xiu Gao’s project is particularly relevant to Blue Food’s research areas 1: Sustainability and resilience and 4: Primary production – aquaculture